GilbertArdila/GilbertArdila/README.md

 I am a jr web developer and enjoy create new projects!!

-I live in Bogotá-Colombia, I have worked in personal projects as a Knowledge selft growing and I invite you to glace at my GitHub account
+I live in Bogotá-Colombia, I have worked in personal projects as a Knowledge selft growing and I invite you to glance at my GitHub account

-Right now I have knowledge in Html/Css and JavaScript in front-end, but also in Java/Springboot in back-end and MySql , but I am also learning new things every week, right now I am in learning React, offcourse, in the web development school in Platzi.
+Right now I have knowledge in Html/Css and JavaScript in front-end, but also in Java/Springboot in back-end and MySql , but I am also learning new things every week, right now I am  learning React, offcourse, in the web development school in Platzi.

-My projects:
+*My projects:*

+** All my proyects are made under the concept of MVC (model,view,controller) **

 *-Movies+*